-The Spark Sahara plugin provides a way to provision Apache Spark clusters on OpenStack in a single click and in an easily repeatable fashion.
+The Spark plugin for sahara provides a way to provision Apache Spark clusters on OpenStack in a single click and in an easily repeatable fashion.

 Currently Spark is installed in standalone mode, with no YARN or Mesos support.

 2.13.1 Images